 Check out this OpenAi and Perplexity comparison on their Humanity’s Last Exam benchmark via Perplexity’s website:

-The best choice between Perplexity Deep Research vs OpenAI Deep Research depends on your needs:
+The best choice between Perplexity Deep Research vs OpenAI Deep Research depends on:

 I wouldn’t recommend relying on either tool for legal reports.
 But that’s just my take: these fields require absolute accuracy, and no AI research tool, no matter how advanced, can fully guarantee that yet.